This post was updated on April 4, 2025

 Armstrong Clark Semi-Solid Wood Stain Review

-Here at DeckStainHelp.com, we take pride in the fact that we have become the Internet’s number one reference for all things exterior wood and deck restoration related.
-Today we are reviewing the Armstrong Clark in the Semi-Solid Colors.
-We have found that the higher the solid content, the longer the UV protection when using the Armstrong Clark Stains.
+Here at DeckStainHelp.com, we take pride in becoming the Internet’s number one reference for all things exterior wood and deck restoration related.
+Today, we are reviewing Armstrong Clark in the Semi-Solid Colors.
+We have found that the higher the solid content, the longer the UV protection when using Armstrong Clark Stains.

-Newer for Armstrong Clark is the Espresso Semi-Solid color, a rich deep brown tone that promises excellent UV resistance.
+Armstrong Clark’s newer color is Espresso Semi-Solid, a rich, deep brown tone that promises excellent UV resistance.

-Armstrong Clark Deck Stains are uniquely blended with drying and non-drying oils that isolate from each other during application.
-The non-drying oils penetrate the wood fibers and help rejuvenate and condition lost natural oils while the drying oils cure on the surface to lock in the conditioning oils and form a barrier of weather protection at the surface.
+Armstrong Clark Deck Stains are uniquely blended with drying and non-drying oils that are isolated from each other during application.
+The non-drying oils penetrate the wood fibers and help rejuvenate and condition lost natural oils, while the drying oils cure on the surface to lock in the conditioning oils and form a barrier of weather protection at the surface.

 Armstrong Clark Semi-Solid Stain Review